-It's important to pay the amount shown on your bill—and to pay by the due date.
+It's essential to pay the amount shown on your bill and pay by the due date.

-The first day after you miss a student loan payment, your loan becomes past due, or delinquent Your loan account remains delinquent until you repay the past due amount or make other arrangements, such as deferment or forbearance, or changing repayment plans.
+The first day after you miss a student loan payment, your loan gets past due or delinquent.
+Your loan record remains delinquent loan until you repay the past due amount or make different courses of action, for example, deferment or forbearance, or changing repayment plans.

-If you are delinquent on your student loan payment for 90 days or more, your loan servicer will report the delinquency to the three major national credit bureaus.
-If you continue to be delinquent, your loan can risk going into default.
-Don’t ignore your student loan payments—defaulting on your loan can have serious consequences.
+If you have a delinquent loan on your student loan payment for 90 days or more, your loan servicer will report the delinquency to the three major national credit bureaus.
+If you keep on being delinquent, your loan can risk going into default.
+Try not to overlook your student loan payments—defaulting on your loan can have serious consequences.